maguec/SpannerPropertyGraph/SampleQueries.md

      embedding,
       (SELECT embeddings.values
         FROM ML.PREDICT(  MODEL DescriptionModel,
+          ( SELECT
-          (SELECT "A Tudor House with charm and hardwood floors that needs some remodeling" AS content) )
+            "A Tudor House with charm and hardwood floors for remodeling" AS content)
+        )
       )
     )